Proving the 6d a-theorem with the double affine Grassmannian: Magnetic quivers and hyperkähler quotients

+with a $\PU(k):=\U(k)/\U(1)$ action from the flavor $\boxed{k}$ node and a triplet of mass parameters determined by ${\bm\xi}$.
 (As is well known, that the Coulomb branch of the above quiver gives the instanton moduli space was originally proposed by \cite{Intriligator:1996ex} for $k=1$ and \cite{deBoer:1996ck} for any $k$.)
-Because of the hyperkähler quotient, we have:
+Because of the hyperkähler quotient, we also have

-(There is no overall $U(1)$ gauge group that decouples because of the presence of the flavor node $\boxed{k}$.)

-We simply need to apply \cite[Rem.
-5.21]{Braverman:2017ofm}, which in our present context directly gives the wanted statement:

-where all Coulomb branches are understood as Nakajima quiver varieties \cite{Nakajima:2015gxa,Nakajima:2015txa} associated with the two quivers above and $T(\SU(k))=1-\ldots-(k-1)-\boxed{k}$, and $\cong$ means that the coordinate rings of the two algebraic varieties are isomorphic.